W. D. GANN TIME PRICE SQUARES

 In the expandable scroll-through daily charts of the SP 500 below, we will use squares.
 Notice how we attach the left square side to a pullback.
 Because the price and time is balanced on the chart data, the forward jutting corner of the squares then accurately forecast future high and low turns.
 The following gallery contains two images.

 Not only will this geometric technical analysis work with any sacred geometric shape, like a right triangle, but it also works on all timeframes, from intraday to weekly.
 The trick is using Gann's formula to normalize the data for your particular market and timeframe.
-This is just one of dozens of techniques taught in its entirety in our "Magic In The Markets" Course.
+This is just one of dozens of techniques taught in its entirety in our "W. D. Gann: Master The Markets" Training.

 Forex anyone?
 The four pictures in the scrolling gallery above displays the same Gann Price/Time Chart Square on 6E intraday futures, 2min timeframe.
 Notice how the leading edge of the squares catch all the turns when placed on pullbacks- this time in a decline.